Endel Puusepp: World War II

-On August 8, 1941, under the command of Mikhail Vodopianov, Puusepp participated in his first bombing mission.
+On August 8, 1941, under the command of Mikhail Vodopyanov, Puusepp participated in his first bombing mission.
 After a successful air raid on Berlin, his airplane was heavily damaged by anti-aircraft artillery and resulting in an emergency landing in Estonia, then occupied by the Nazis.
 Upon exiting the plane, the crew encountered a frightened shepherd boy.
 Puusepp, who did not forget his native Estonian was able to find out the location of the Nazi troops from him and avoid being captured, safely returning to Soviet-controlled territory.
 By April 1942, Puusepp completed 30 nighttime strategic bombing missions against Berlin, Danzig, and Königsberg.

 By that time, the Soviet Union was involved in negotiations with the Allies concerning the opening of the Western front.
 It was decided to send a Soviet delegation headed by the Foreign Minister Vyacheslav Molotov, first to Great Britain and then to the United States.
 Puusepp was chosen to be the pilot for this unprecedented and highly risky operation, involving flying over the front line and enemy-controlled territories.
 On May 29, 1942, after stopping in Tealing, Prestwick, Reykjavík, and Goose Bay, the Petlyakov Pe-8 plane with the Soviet delegation on board landed in Washington.
 Returning home was even more perilous.
 Puusepp feared the Nazis were aware of the completed negotiations, and would intend to intercept the delegation on its way back.
 A ruse was employed involving reports published by the Soviet press, announcing the successful return of the Soviet delegation.
 It was only after this act of disinformation that the airplane set course for Moscow.
 For successful completion of the mission, Puusepp was given the honorary title Hero of the Soviet Union.

 He continued strategic bombing missions in Stalingrad, Kursk, Oryol, and Belgorod.
-During one of the missions, Puusepp sustained a shrapnel injury of his spine and had to undergo 5 surgeries.
-He never fully recovered and retired from the Soviet Air Force in 1946 at the rank of colonel.
+During one of the missions, Puusepp sustained a shrapnel injury of his spine and had to undergo five surgeries.
+He never fully recovered and retired from the Soviet Air Forces in 1946 at the rank of colonel.